MicrosoftDocs/Virtualization-Documentation/windowscontainers/reference/rest/Overview.md

 An individual developer with a laptop and an idea should find it easy to do what they want with Hyper-V.

 ## Philosophy ##

+The following points are key to the philosophy of the Hyper-V REST API

+### Human readable ###

+It should be easy for a developer who is otherwise unfamiliar with Hyper-V to read and understand code that interacts with Hyper-V.
+Developers who are familiar with Hyper-V should not have to expend mental effort in reading and parsing the code that they have written that interacts with Hyper-V.

+This means we will prefer:
+- Simple English over jargon
+- Descriptive enumerations over booleans / codes
+- Minimal syntax

+### No unecessary content needed ###

+Developers should only have to provide the information they care about.
+Defaults should be defined and populated for all operations - so that people can focus solely on the problem they want to solve / solution they want to enable.